-- In a large mixing bowl, combine the dry ingredients, lightly mixing them together with a fork.
-Make a well in the centre and pour in the curdled soy milk, vanilla extract and coconut oil.
+- In a large mixing bowl, combine the dry ingredients, lightly mixing them with a fork.
+Make a well in the center and pour curdled soy milk, vanilla extract, and coconut oil.
 Fold the wet ingredients with a spatula, stirring until no lumps remain.

-- Pour about a tablespoon of the batter into each madeleine mould.
-You don't want to fill the molds all the way to the rim but if you don't add enough the madeleines will be thin and really quite small.
+- Pour about a tablespoon of the batter into each madeleine mold.
+You don't want to fill the molds to the rim, but the madeleines will be thin and quite small if you don't add enough.

-- Bake for 17-18 minutes, until the edges look just golden and the tops, when lightly pressed with the tip of a finger, feels firm.
+- Bake for 17-18 minutes, until the edges, look just golden and the tops feel firm when lightly pressed with the tip of a finger.
 Cool on a wire rack while you prepare the ganache.

 - Add the chocolate chips and soy milk to a small saucepan over low heat.
-Wait for the chocolate to start oozing into the milk, then stir with a wooden spoon until it's melted.
+Please wait for the chocolate to start oozing into the milk, then stir with a wooden spoon until it's melted.
 Set aside to cool a little.

 - Meanwhile, chop the pistachios quite finely.
 Place the chopped pieces in a small bowl or cup.

 - To assemble: dip each cooled madeleine into the somewhat cooled chocolate ganache (it should still be liquid but barely warm), then into the chopped pistachios.
-Lay it out on a plate or wire rack, and repeat the process with the remainder of the madeleines.
+Next, lay it out on a plate or wire rack and repeat the process with the remainder of the madeleines.

 - Consume within 24 hours to enjoy the madeleines at their freshest.

-If you want to make these with regular flour, use the same amount as you would for GF.
-For those bakers who aren't too concerned with "healthifying" recipes, feel free to swap the coconut oil for melted vegan butter.
+- If you want to make these with regular flour, use the same amount as you would for this gluten-free version. - Feel free to swap the coconut oil for melted vegan butter.
 It makes the madeleines moister and fluffier.